lpjohnson/titlebot/README.md

 - Enter a URL as prompted
     - After a few seconds Scala will do it's first compile and the operation will complete (subsequent adds should happen instantly)
 - Enjoy!

+Once finished, you can use `make down` to stop all containers